 We offer high school science students the chance to gain first-hand experience of our core research in a scientific environment.
-Applications for 2016 have now closed and will reopen in 2017 for next year's program.
+Applications for this year's program will open on 8 March 2017.

 Our work experience program aims to give students the opportunity to: